wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    The biggest way to go is using <a target="_blank" href="https://github.com/hashicorp/consul-global-scale-benchmark">https://github.com/hashicorp/consul-global-scale-benchmark</a> used to prove that a Service Mesh Control Plane of 5 HashiCorp Consul Servers across 3 availability zones in us-east-1 are able to update 10,000 Consul/Nomad client nodes and 172,000+ services in under 1 second.
 Each Consul Server run on c5d.9xlarge instance types on EC2 having 36 vCPUs and 72 Gigabytes of memory.
 It's described by  <a target="_blank" href="https://www.hashicorp.com/cgsb">White paper: "Service Mesh at Global Scale"</a> and
    <a target="_blank" href="https://www.hashicorp.com/resources/hashicast-episode-30-anubhav-mishra-paul-banks-hashicorp">Podcast</a> with creator: Anubhav Mishra (Office of the CTO).

+   See also: https://github.com/hashicorp/consul-global-scale-benchmark = Terraform configurations and helper scripts for Consul Global Scale Benchmark

    <a name="AWS_Repo"></a>